gvancouverhomes/gvancouverhomes.github.io/contact.md

 # Let’s talk about your next move

 Every move starts with a conversation.
-Whether you are ready to buy, sell, or just want to explore options, reach out and I will get back to you as soon as I can.
+If you’re considering a buy, sale, or private search, this is the place to begin.

 **Call or text:** [604-897-7826](tel:+16048977826)
 **Email:** [tanvir@tanvirbhupal.com](mailto:tanvir@tanvirbhupal.com)

----
----
-layout: default
-title: Contact
-permalink: /contact/
----

 ## Contact

 If you’re reaching out, it’s likely because you’ve already done your homework.

-Most people who contact me are either ready to move forward, or very close and looking to clear up a few final questions about the process before they do.
-In both cases, the purpose of the first conversation is the same: clarity.

-This is a focused conversation to understand where you’re headed, what matters to you, and whether working together makes sense.
+Most people who contact me are either ready to move forward, or very close.
+The purpose of the first conversation is clarity around where you’re headed, what matters, and whether working together makes sense.

 **This conversation is a good fit if:**
 - Your decision to buy or sell is already made, or nearly made